bigfix/developer.bigfix.com/site/reference/types/integer.md

 Returns a string containing a single ASCII character.

 {{#example}}
-Q: character 104 &amp; character 105
+Q: character 104 & character 105
 A: hi
 {{/example}}